nashville-software-school/bangazon-inc/book-1-orientation/chapters/TRY_CATCH_INTRO.md

 {
     /*
         1. Add the required classes to make the following code compile.
-        HINT: Use a Dictionary in the AddressBook class to store Contacts
+        HINT: Use a Dictionary in the AddressBook class to store Contacts.
+The key should be the contact's email address.

         2. Run the program and observe the exception.